Shabex007/shared-canvas-socket/README.md

-# Collaborative Drawing Canvas 🎨
+# Shared Drawing Canvas 🎨

 A real-time collaborative drawing application with client-server architecture, allowing multiple users to draw on a shared canvas simultaneously.